 The White House Framework's "new surtax on multi-millionaires and billionaires" proved to be the retention of the new section 1A of the original Ways and Means Committee version, effective January 1, 2022, with some significant changes in the numbers.
 The threshold for imposition of the surcharge would be doubled to \$10 million for individual returns, including joint returns of married couples (half that amount in the case of married individuals filing separately), and \$200,000 for trusts and estates.
-But the ultimate rate of the surtax would be almost tripled, beginning at that threshold at 5 percent (rather than 3 percent) and then increasing to 8 percent at a level of \$25 million for individuals filing separately) and \$500,000 for trusts and estates.
+But the ultimate rate of the surtax would be almost tripled, beginning at that threshold at 5 percent (rather than 3 percent) and then increasing to 8 percent at a level of \$25 million for individual returns, including joint returns of married couples (half that amount in the case of married individuals filing separately) and \$500,000 for trusts and estates.
 And, as noted above, the November 3 update helpfully added a provision allowing the deduction for charitable payments and set-asides under section 642(c) in calculating the threshold for the surcharge.

-The Rules Committee version keeps the limitation on the "trade or business" exception for the 3.8 percent tax on net investment income, but it omits the limitation of the qualified business income deduction.

-The House of Representatives passed the Rules Committee version on November 19, 2021.
+The Rules Committee version kept the limitation on the "trade or business" exception for the 3.8 percent tax on net investment income, but it omitted the limitation of the qualified business income deduction.
+The House passed the Rules Committee version on November 19, 2021.
 The vote was 220-213, with no Republicans voting for it and only one Democrat (Representative Jared Golden of Maine) voting against it.
 The bill became stalled in the closely divided Senate.